praveenoruganti/praveenoruganti-mongoose-mongodb-atlas/README.md

-## All About Mongoose Mongodb Atlas
+## Praveen Oruganti Tech Mongoose Course

 Mongoose is one of the fundamental tools for manipulating data for a Node.js/MongoDB backend.
 Let see the basic ways of using Mongoose and even using it with the MongoDB Atlas remote database.